jparkhill/RealtimePySCF/README.md

 # tdscf_pyscf
 a TDSCF extension of PYSCF incorporating TCL code etc....

+## Requirements
+- Armadillo (download the lib and use CMake to install) cd /PATHTOARMA/ mkdir build cd build cmake .. make install

 ## To use.
 - As of now have installed pyscf and python test.py